top of page

 Subsidization

-A case can be made for the just, limited, subsidization of small, startup companies.
-Such promotes potential economic growth.
-But to subsidize mature, large companies is unjust because that money must come from taxpayers who have no input on where their monies are going.
-Subsidizing favored, mature companies over other mature companies encourages a wide range of corporate and governmental corruption, irresponsibility, and inefficiency.
-Such is presently occurring across most governments in the world today.
+A case can be made for the limited subsidization of small startup companies.
+Such a policy promotes potential economic growth.
+However, subsidized large companies are unjust because the money must come from taxpayers without input on where their money goes.
+Subsidizing favored mature companies over other mature companies encourages a wide range of corporate and governmental corruption.
+Such corruption is currently occurring across most governments worldwide.

 Subsidizing mature corporations reduces agency in two ways: